-Figure 1 Export EvChargePoint Project in ESD 4.10
+Figure 1 Export EvChargePoint Project in ESD 4.15

-“EvChargePoint” project is located at “$(ESD4.10 Installation Path)\Examples\Advanced” folder and user can open it in ESD4.10 directly.
+When exporting projects, users are prompted to select a new folder as the destination folder.
+The exported project is a complete set of source code and assets which can be compiled separately from the original example project within the new destination folder.

-Users are prompted to select a new folder as the destination folder to export.
-Once exporting is done, the destination folder shall be as below:
+Once exporting is done, the destination folder will follow the structure shown in Figure 2.